weewx/weewx/docs_src/custom/json-generator.md

     image_height = 180
 ```

-…or drop `weewx.imagegenerator.ImageGenerator` from `[Generators]` entirely, if you do
+…or drop `weewx.imagegenerator.ImageGenerator` from `[Generators]` entirely, if
-not link the images anywhere.
+you do not link the images anywhere.
 The page does not need them.

 One thing to check on the server: that it serves `.json` as `application/json`.
-Almost
-all do.
-If yours does not, the charts will still work — `fetch()` does not insist — but
+Almost all do.
+If yours does not, the charts will still work, since `fetch()`
-it is worth fixing.
+does not insist, but it is worth fixing.